Two Missing Hunters Found Dead Near Lake Sprague

 Their disappearance led to an extensive search-and-rescue mission that included helicopter teams and ground support.

-The bodies of Bass and Myers were found near Sprague Lake at around 11:45 p.m. on Saturday night.
+The bodies of Bass and Myers were found near Sprague Lake at around 11:45 p.m. on Saturday.

 Sheriff's officials have not provided any information about how the two men might have died nor any other specific details related to the discovery of their bodies.